Yearly Campus Ministry Events

 In addition to the class retreats, SJCS offers several events throughout the year geared toward fostering students’ awareness of their religious nature, their yearning for meaning, and the fulfillment offered by Christ and the Church.
 Below is a list of some of the key campus ministry events during the school year.
 For questions about any of these events, contact SJCS Campus Minister Gabe Lewis at email@example.com.

-Freshmen Trip to St. Augustine, Florida
+Freshman Trip to St. Augustine, Florida

 This trip for incoming freshmen at St. Joe’s serves not only as an introduction to classmates and teachers at St. Joe’s, but more importantly as a first encounter with the Catholic spirit of the school.
 Senior class members of campus ministry help lead the freshmen in small groups, tours of the city, games, times of prayer, and more during this 2 day visit to this historic city.
-The 2016 Freshman Trip will take place from July 25 – 27.

 High School Campus Ministry Kick-Off Day